nolar/kopf/docs/results.rst

         r1: 66
         r2: 666

-The returning results can be used to communicate between handlers through resource itself, assuming that handlers do not know in which order they will be invoked (due to error handling and retrying), and to be able to restore in case of operator failures & restarts:
+The function results can be used to communicate between handlers through resource itself, assuming that handlers do not know in which order they will be invoked (due to error handling and retrying), and to be able to restore in case of operator failures & restarts: